cefet-rj-dal/softed/README.md

 soft_evaluate(events, reference, k=15)
 ```
 __Input:__
-* events: A data.frame with at least one variables: time (events time/indexes)
+* _events_: A data.frame with at least one variables: time (events time/indexes)
-* reference: data.frame of the same length as the time series with two variables: time, event (boolean indicating true events)
+* _reference_: data.frame of the same length as the time series with two variables: time, event (boolean indicating true events)

 __Output:__
 * calculated metrics values.